Which legal regulations apply when entering Bonn?

 - Persons arriving from high incidence areas are obliged to isolate themselves for 10 days immediately after entry.
 The isolation ends with the presentation of a certificate of recovery, a vaccination certificate or a negative test result.
 The test must be carried out at the earliest on the 6th day after entry.

 - In the case of entry from a risk area, quarantine is not required if a negative test result can be presented upon entry or within 48 hours thereafter.

 - Domestic isolation may be interrupted for the time it takes to perform the test, provided protective measures are observed.

 - Until the test result is received, the quarantine regulations apply.

 What should I do if I show symptoms after entering the country?

 If, after entering the country, you experience symptoms that may be typical of an infection with the coronavirus (for example, dry cough, fever, rhinitis, smell or taste disorders, headache, pain in the limbs, throat or ears, or diarrhea), please notify the public health department immediately.

-To do so, please call the Citizens' Helpline daily from 8 a.m. to 8 p.m. at 0228 7175.
+To do so, please call the Citizens' Helpline at 0228 7175 (Monday through Friday 8 a.m. to 6 p.m., Saturdays and Sundays and holidays 10 a.m. to 6 p.m.).
 Alternatively, you can contact your family doctor and ask for a corona test (smear test).